JAVA IO - Write to a File using Java IO streams

 Steps for writing into a file using writeString class:

-1. Get the relative path of the file in which the user wants to write using the Path class.
+1. Get the relative path of the file the user wants to write using the Path class.

 Syntax